Circular Interior Design: Soma Studio Milano — Wellness Design Consultants

 Waste is a resource in design

 There is much more to do to transition to a circular economy.
 But in our opinion, what is really missing overall is more collaboration between different players.
-Because when we talk about the circular future, this future is only possible when we consider the whole system from production to disposal.
+Because when we talk about the circular future, this future is only possible when we consider the whole system from production to disposal, including the challengesand demands related to the extraction and consumption of raw materials in a linear model.
 So brands must collaborate with each other, with designers, with consumers.

 So for instance, one company’s waste can be another company’s resource.
 And as we were mentioning earlier, a company must be held accountable for their waste, what is really not happening with computers, phones and smart appliances for homes.
 So I think we need to work further to collaborate because collaboration is key for this circular economy.
 And it’s not so easy to do that between brains or brains and consumers and designers.